-Identify Māori industry b build meaningful relations Ringa Hora and Industry) ships.
-(Joint effort between Ringa Hora has had a few engagements with Tāwhia Rōpū.
+Identify Māori industry bodies and providers and build meaningful relationships.
+(Joint effort between Ringa Hora and Industry) Ringa Hora has had a few engagements with Tāwhia Rōpū.
 The first engagement was attending Tāwhia Kia Mau, Tāwhia's inaugural conference in September 2023.
 Further conversations with Tāwhia included understanding their goals & aspirations.
-Below are opportunities Ringa Hora has identified we could help support Tāwhia - NZ Career Expos - collaboration to showcase the finance sector and Tāwhia - Industry Action Plans - through industry feedback, separate the banking sector and highlight Tāwhia's pou and vision for the banking industry - Work with Tāwhia around relevant data to help support their strategies. - Service 100/Hidden Gems - showcase Māori employees within the banking sector and stories - Connect with training providers that will help Tāwhia with the delivery of training to upskill Māori within the sector Facilitate movement acre improving transparency of roles to education, regulation, regulation, regulation, regulation, relevant requirements. of pathways by mapping job Ringa Hora went out to industry for feedback on multiple roles within the financial & advisory sector.
+Below are opportunities Ringa Hora has identified we could help support Tāwhia - NZ Career Expos - collaboration to showcase the finance sector and Tāwhia - Industry Action Plans - through industry feedback, separate the banking sector and highlight Tāwhia's pou and vision for the banking industry - Work with Tāwhia around relevant data to help support their strategies. - Service 100/Hidden Gems - showcase Māori employees within the banking sector and stories - Connect with training providers that will help Tāwhia with the delivery of training to upskill Māori within the sector Facilitate movement across the industry by improving transparency of pathways by mapping job roles to education, regulatory, licensing, or other relevant requirements.
+Ringa Hora went out to industry for feedback on multiple roles within the financial & advisory sector.
 To understand if this is a good representation of their role and what else can be included.
-This information will help form as pa of the Tahatū pilot.
+This information will help form as part of the Tahatū pilot.
 Ringa Hora sought feedback from the industry on multiple roles within the financial and advisory sector to understand if these roles are well-represented and what else can be included.
-This information will help for part of the Tahatū pilot.
-Investigate entry points a skills as well as indirect q and pathways that focus on ualifications.
+This information will help form part of the Tahatū pilot.
+Investigate entry points and pathways that focus on skills as well as indirect qualifications.
 Scholarships serve as a crucial entry point into the finance sector.
 One such scholarship program is Career Connect from Fidelity Life, designed to help participants gain qualifications and acquire the necessary skills to become successful financial advisers.
-The program offers seven scholarships, each targeting different groups: a female candidate, an individual from a rural area Māori, Pacific people, underrepresented identities in the industry, young individuals, and applicants who have demonstrated excellence.
+The program offers seven scholarships, each targeting different groups: a female candidate, an individual from a rural area, Māori, Pacific people, underrepresented identities in the industry, young individuals, and applicants who have demonstrated excellence.
 Tahatū connects NCEA school subjects, qualifications and careers and shows the most common ways others have taken to get to that career or job.
-Tahatū will help to overcome barriers for traditionally disadvantaged groups i accessing quality career information in the financial advisory sector.
-Te Manu Arataki is a collaborative Ohu Ahumahi workforce development council (WDC) project led by Ringa Hora to ensure New Zealand workplaces have the best opportunities to nurture leaders at all levels. ck on scholarship models and ors for employers and those in Fidelity Life has launched a new programme called Career Connect.
+Tahatū will help to overcome barriers for traditionally disadvantaged groups in accessing quality career information in the financial advisory sector.
+Te Manu Arataki is a collaborative Ohu Ahumahi workforce development council (WDC) project led by Ringa Hora to ensure New Zealand workplaces have the best opportunities to nurture leaders at all levels.
+Gather industry feedback on scholarship models and the cost of training barriers for employers and those in training.
+Fidelity Life has launched a new programme called Career Connect.
 They offer scholarships targeting Māori and Pasifika candidates, young professionals aged 21-25, individuals from rural backgrounds, and women.
 The Advice Hub provides 100 scholarships of \$4,000 for diverse communities.
 A barrier was the three-fail rule, where if a student failed three times, they failed the paper.
 Diverse communities often need additional support with literacy and numeracy, especially if they do not have a background in the finance sector.